System Design Space

 Typical antipatterns

-Mix user and machine tokens without an explicit privilege model.
+Mix user and machine tokens without an explicit privilege model — a machine token with a human's rights walks past half the controls.

 References